Pharmaceutical, medical device and other life sciences companies

 Life Sciences Companies Lack Dedicated Trade Compliance Resources

-Regulation can change quickly—a product that can be exported with
+Regulation and export controls can change quickly.
+A product that can

-ease today may have more stringent requirements to move across
+be exported with ease today may have more stringent requirements to

-international or even domestic borders tomorrow.
-Yet, as regulations
+move across international or even domestic borders tomorrow.
+Yet, as

-change, many life sciences firms have still not dedicated significant
+regulations change, many life sciences firms have still not dedicated

-For a number of enterprises, trade compliance is simply seen as a
+For a number of enterprises, regulatory compliance is simply seen as

 compliance, but often does so reactively.
 When a problem occurs with a